Roberts Jackson CEO, Karen Jackson speaks about the Future of PI Practice at this year’s PI Futures conference

 The event is held every year in Liverpool and is marketed as a “must” for every lawyer who wants to understand how the market is shaping up.
 With government reforms ongoing within this particular legal sector, speakers usually try to address how the market should respond and this year was no exception.
 Digitalisation seemed to be the order of the day for many speakers, as the conference welcomed a Google executive to highlight the importance of digital within the modern day law firm.

 Karen’s speech did not stray too far from the general theme of digitalisation however her focus was very much on the client and customer-centric businesses.

 Karen Jackson, Roberts Jackson CEO –

-Recently, Roberts Jackson has been looking into how to improve our clients’ journey by way of using digital means to enable a more streamline and straight forward process for the client.
-Karen was quick to point out that every law firm has a long way to go in improving their clients journey including Roberts Jackson and spoke to the conference about how we have approached this using a digital enablement process.
+Recently, Roberts Jackson has been looking into how to improve our clients’ journey by way of using digital means to enable a more streamlined and straightforward process for the client.
+Karen was quick to point out that every law firm has a long way to go in improving their client’s journey including Roberts Jackson and spoke to the conference about how we have approached this using a digital enablement process.

 Her speech closed with an overview of key components that she believes make a law firm successful.
 Some of the main points she made revolved around ensuring you only move into an area of law where you have a particular set of specialist skills.
 In addition, as a key component of success, the development and support given to employees are key during any period of change.

 The final point of the day was surrounding the issue of client acquisition and cost.
 Ensuring Cost per Acquisition remains competitive (marketing costs) in addition to maintaining a high-quality product (running good quality cases that are successful) are two key elements.